cksiew/cafe/readme.md

    ```cmd
    docker-compose up --build -d
    ```
 5) Browse to http://localhost:{port} to access the react app.
+The default port is 80.